ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/revisions/revert-revisions.markdown

   Documents will be reverted to their latest revision that was created prior to this Point in Time.

 * __Time Window__: `4 days`
-  We will stop the search the revisions once we hit a revision with creation time prior to:
+  We will stop searching the revisions once we hit a revision with creation time prior to:
   `11.2.2023 02:00`

 * __Sample revisions__: